digiaiiris/tuntilukkarihelp/README.md

 This application is used with a web browser.
 The application must be configured every time you start it on a new computer (or in incognito window).
 That is because the application stores user-specific data only in the storage of your browser.
 No data is stored on Tuntilukkari cloud services.

-Currently, only Edge, Chrome and Chromium browsers are supported.
+Currently, only Edge, Chrome, Chromium and Firefox browsers are supported.

 ## Authentication